During reorganization of the submarine systems industry:

 Systems Engineer - 1984 through 1987

-providing system-wide coordination of the many aspects of submarine cable system
+Responsible for providing system-wide coordination of the many aspects of submarine cable system development and operations.

 Designed software simulator of undersea system and terminals.

 Headed team to develop software simulator on UNIX-based PC.